YS2226/YS2226.github.io/README.md

 I created this directory for my website which I hosted on Github Desktop.
 Most of files I created in repositries are HTML files and CSS files.

-Below is the link to it.↓
+Here is the link to it.
 https://ys2226.github.io/